5c0r/live-then-learn/Thoughts/CORE_KNOWLEDGE.md

 "Failed to establish connection.
-Firewall configuration, seek it you must" - Must be Yoda
+Firewall configuration, seek it you must ?" - Must be Yoda

+## What if something is not your "cup of tea" ?